guikarai/PERA/README.md

 # PERA Samples

 # PERA delivery time

+# Required data for a PERA study
+You can find here the data collection methodology.

 # Contact us
 Contacts for information and support about the PERA Assessment:
 * guillaume_hoareau@fr.ibm.com
 * jmdarees@fr.ibm.com